 This article from our FAQ provides teachers, tutors, and administrators information about copyright protection, school discounts, and per-student licensing.
-The License Fee workbook is linked in the article.
+The article includes a link to the price list.
 The simplest way to figure out what each license will cost is to open the License Fee workbook, click the green License Fee Chart tab at the bottom of the workbook, and choose the section that fits your situation.
 Please send email to firstname.lastname@example.org to get further information.

 Why did you change from per class to per student licensing?

 The pandemic lockdown changed the model for instructional delivery and opened new business opportunities beyond the traditional classroom.
-But now, online instructors teach 100 students regardless of geographical location.
-Private schools open traditional in-person classes to homeschool students online.
-Online teachers offer 6-week blocks of instruction.
-Pods of families gather with 7 students.
+Now, online classes are not limited by physical location; private schools add online students to in-class instruction; pods of families gather to create small group instruction.
 Per class licensing wasn’t flexible enough for these situations.